 In order to communicate fully with another person it is important that we are able to express what is going on for us honestly.
 However, this can often lead to an ‘argument’, with our thoughts and feelings being denied by the other as they respond with pain and a desire to justify or excuse themselves.

-The 5 Fs Authentic Communication Framework introduced in the last blog provides a way where we are more likely to be heard and understood by the other person, rather than argued with.
+The 5 Fields Authentic Communication Framework introduced in the last article provides a way where we are more likely to be heard and understood by the other person, rather than argued with.

 What is the magic formula?